anjimene7/BedethequeKomga/README.md

 ## Features

-### completed
+### Completed

-See [DESIGN](DESIGN.md) for processing logic
+- [X] Add Metadata to BD Series and books
+- [X] Automatically skip entries which are locked on Komga
+- [X] Optional processing range: ①All book series; ②Book series in the specified library; ③Book series in the specified collection
+- [X] Retrieve metadata using a proxy automaticaly
+- [X] Detailed log file create at each run

 ### TODO

-- [ ] Manga Series Add Metadata
 - [ ] Adding Metadata to a Single Manga
-- [ ] Automatically skip entries with refreshed metadata
-- [ ] Optional processing range: ①All book series; ②Book series in the specified library; ③Book series in the specified collection

 ## Requirements